ritamganguli/C-_hyperx_smartui_sdk/README.md

 ### <a name="_wnd3sajqvzpi"></a>**Step 4: Configure your Project Token[​**](https://www.lambdatest.com/support/docs/smartui-selenium-csharp-sdk/#step-4-configure-your-project-token)**
 Setup your project token show in the SmartUI app after, creating your project.
+And set the same over env params in your yaml

 - MacOS/Linux
 - Windows - CMD